YU-JAN/portfolio/finalproject.md

 ## Method and medium

-I plan to use shorthand or Wix as the story medium, and I will illustrate some figures on Illustration and Photoshop to add more visual elements to the story.
-I'll also look up some free photo stock like Unsplash for my story scenarios.
+I plan to use Wix as the story medium, and I will illustrate some figures on Illustration and Photoshop to add more visual elements to the story.
+I'll also look up some free photo stocks like Unsplash for my story scenarios.
 As for data analysis, I plan to use Excel, or SQL for data cleaning and dealing with missing data.
 The major data visualization tool for the assignment will be Tableau and Flourish.

 # Part II